arras-energy/gridlabd-old/docs/Module/Commercial/Parking.md

 complex lighting_power[kVA];
 ~~~

-This parameter sets the total lighting power demand of the parking structure.
-This quantity is invariant.
+This parameter indicates the total lighting power demand of the parking structure.
+This quantity may vary depending time of day and weather.

 ### `total_power`
 ~~~